me-viper/OpaDotNet/src/OpaDotNet.Wasm/README.md

 ```

 Which is compiling the `example.rego` policy file.
 The result will be an OPA bundle with the `policy.wasm` binary included.
+See [./samples](./samples) for a more
 comprehensive example.

 See `opa build --help` for more details.

 ### With OpaDotNet.Compilation

 You can use SDK to do compilation for you.
+For more information see [OpaDotNet.Compilation](https://github.com/me-viper/OpaDotNet.Compilation).

 #### OpaDotNet.Compilation.Cli

-**Important**.
-You will need `opa` cli tool to be in your PATH or provide full path in `RegoCliCompilerOptions`.

 ```bash
 dotnet add package OpaDotNet.Compilation.Cli